royaloperahouse/roh-cast-list-challenge/README.md

 ### Tools to use

 We will accept apps built using any modern JS framework/libary.
-We use REACT written in Typescript within the ROH but the challenge **does not** need to be completed in these tools.
+We use React written in Typescript within the ROH but the challenge **does not** need to be completed in these tools.
 Any JS will do.

 The output of this should be some simple markup with very basic styling and shouldn't be worked on